HarryZhu231227919/FinalProject/README.md

 ### Project Description

 This project will be an imitation of the game “Pac-Man”.
 There will be Pac-Man and 4 ghosts: Clyde (Orange), Blinky (Red), Pinky (Pink), and Inky (Cyan).
-The ghosts will move towards Pac-Man and when they collide, Pac-Man loses a life.
-Pac-Man will traverse the map trying to eat the orbs.
-The orbs will give points and some orbs will be bigger and give Pac-Man the ability to eat the ghosts.
+The ghosts each have their behaviors and target depending on the position of Pac Man and themselves.
+They will not reverse directions unless they change to either scatter, frightened, or chase mode.
+They will take the direction that will be the closest linearly to their target.
+The target of Blinky will be Pac-Man's position.
+The target of Pinky will be 4 units ahead of Pac-Man.
+If Pac-Man is facing upwards, then the target value of Pinky will be 4 units up and 4 units left of Pac-Man's position.
+The target of Inky will depend on the position of Pac-Man and Blinky.
+Inky's target will be 2 units ahead of Pac-Man (2 units up and 2 units left if Pac-Man is facing upwards) and then you reflect Blink's position over it.
+This will give you the target of Inky.
+Clyde's target will be Pac-Man's position, but if Clyde gets within 8 units of Pac-Man his target will be the bottom left corner.
+That is his corner in scatter mode.
+Scatter mode was implemented by the creator to give players a breather.
+In Scatter mode, Pinky will go to the top left corner, Clyde to the bottom left corner, Blinky to the top right corner, and Inky to the bottom right corner.
+If the ghosts come into contact with Pac-Man when they're not in frightened mode, Pac-Man loses a life.
+The map will go back to the original except for all the orbs that have been eaten.
+The goal of the player is to make Pac-Man traverse the map and try to eat all the orbs in a level.
+The orbs will give points and special orbs will give Pac-Man the ability to eat the ghosts.
 Once all of the orbs are gone, you beat the level and move on to the next level.
+Once you reach level 3, the speed of the ghosts and Pac-Man will increase to make it harder for the players.

 ### Instructions
 When you first run the program in processing, an introduction screen will pop up.
 You can press spacebar to play the game.
-The W,A,S, and D keys will move PacMan.
+The W,A,S, and D keys will determine the direction that Pac-Man will take.
+You are able to press a direction that Pac-Man can't go in currently and it will save it until either you press another direction or that direction becomes available to you.
+This feature allows players to turn corners easier especially when the speed of the game increases.

 You can restart anytime by pressing spacebar.

-The 1 key will decrement PacMan's life by one.
-The 2 key will get rid of every orb except for one (so that you can level up).
+The '1' key will decrement PacMan's life by one.

+The '2' key will get rid of every orb except for one (allows you to level up faster).

 ### Development Log
 5/23/22 (James) - Created the Pac-Man board and the display function to display the board.